twinstar6980/Twinning.Documentation/english/method.md

 >
 > 		Some arguments can generate automatic by program, and the user can specify the argument value as the string `?automatic` to enable the automatic behavior, which will be identified by `~` in the documentation, followed by the value of the automatic behavior.
 Generally, output arguments have default behavior, i.e., the value of the input argument is used to generate the value of the output argument, e.g., the `popcap.animation.decode` method takes a `*.pam` file as the input argument and generates a `*.pam.json` file of the same name as the output argument.
 >
-> 		`<value>` is the default argument value when the user does not specify a argument value, typically an explicit `?input` or `?automatic`, or the default argument value is retrieved from the corresponding configuration file.
+> 		`<value>` is the default value when the user does not specify a argument value, typically an explicit `?input` or `?automatic`, the default value can be modified in the configuration file.

 All of the methods listed below are regular method.
 Some of the regular method have a batch version, which is the same as the regular method, but with the `.batch` suffix appended to the method ID .